syedomerfarooq190/testrepo/README.md

 # testrepo
-create test repo for demo
+used in september of 1972 for semester